apify/n8n-nodes-apify/README.md

-# n8n Nodes - Apify Integration
+# n8n Nodes - Apify integration

-This is an n8n community node that integrates [Apify](https://apify.com) with your n8n workflows, enabling seamless web scraping, data extraction, and automation.
+This is an n8n community node that integrates [Apify](https://apify.com) with your n8n workflows, so you can run Apify Actors, extract structured data from websites, and automate complex web scraping tasks.

-[Apify](https://apify.com) is a platform for developers to build, deploy, and publish web automation tools, while [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) workflow automation tool that allows you to connect various services.
+[Apify](https://apify.com) is a platform for developers to build, deploy, and publish web automation tools, while [n8n](https://n8n.io/) is a [fair-code licensed](https://docs.n8n.io/reference/license/) tool for AI workflow automation that allows you to connect various services.

-## Table of Contents
+## Table of contents

 - [Installation](#installation)
 - [Operations](#operations)